tum-vision/intrinsic-neural-fields/README.md

 ## Code and Data Release

 - [X] 📣 Release main code and data
-- [ ] Release local triangulation code as a Python package for ray-pointcloud intersection
+- [X] Release local triangulation code as a Python package for ray-pointcloud intersection.
+Has been merged into [nmwsharp/potpourri3d](https://github.com/nmwsharp/potpourri3d/commit/adb76f1566bba2ef2bc2d1a6e6c57346796c89f8).
-- [ ] Publish BigBIRD configs, data, and scripts
+- [X] Publish BigBIRD configs, data, and scripts.
+Pushed into banch [bigbird](https://github.com/tum-vision/intrinsic-neural-fields/tree/bigbird) and will be merged into master after aditional checks.

 ## Data